-It's important to keep your motorcycle properly maintained and in safe riding condition.
+It's important to keep your vehicle properly maintained and in safe riding condition.
 Having a breakdown can be difficult, especially if you are stranded off-road far from your base.
-Inspect your motorcycle before every ride and perform all recommended maintenance.
-Never exceed load limits (P. 15), and do not modify your motorcycle or install accessories that would make your motorcycle unsafe (P. 13).
+Inspect your vehicle before every ride and perform all recommended maintenance.
+Never exceed load limits (2) P. 15), and do not modify